 In the above cases in which the symmetry data vector satisfies the compatibility relations (SEBR, NLC, and LCEBR), a finer topological classification may be obtained using stable and fragile topological SIs.
-First, in the presence of non-negligible spin-orbit coupling (SOC), nonmagnetic SEBR and NLC bands correspond to stable TIs and TCIs with anomalous surface Dirac cones and helical hinge states~\cite{FuKaneInversion,ChenTCI,AshvinTCI}.
-Conversely, as shown in Refs.~\onlinecite{YoungkukLineNode,ZhidaSemimetals,TMDHOTI,MTQC} and detailed in \supappref{App:TopologicalMaterialsNoSOC}, in the absence of SOC and magnetism, bands with nontrivial stable SIs correspond to TSM (specifically SEBR-SM and NLC-SM) phases with bulk nodal degeneracies in the BZ interior and topological surface Fermi arcs or flat-band like surface and intrinsic hinge states.
-Lastly, it was recently discovered that LCEBR bands with or without SOC may in some cases be further classified as fragile topological~\cite{JenFragile1,AshvinFragile} through the fragile SIs elucidated in Refs.~\onlinecite{ZhidaFragile,KoreanFragileInversion}.
-For all possible classes of symmetry-indicated stable and fragile TI, TCI, and TSM phases in the presence of SOC, we provide for the first time in \supappref{App:MaterialsSelection} a detailed enumeration of the most idealized material realizations across all stoichiometric materials in the ICSD.
-Though we find that there do not exist materials in which the entire valence manifold is fragile topological, we do find numerous examples of experimentally accessible materials with well-isolated fragile bands close to $E_{F}$ (see \supappref{App:fragileBands}).
+First, in the presence of non-negligible SOC, nonmagnetic SEBR and NLC bands correspond to stable TIs and TCIs with anomalous surface Dirac cones and helical hinge states~\cite{FuKaneInversion,ChenTCI,AshvinTCI}.
+Conversely, as shown in Refs.~\cite{YoungkukLineNode,ZhidaSemimetals,TMDHOTI,MTQC} and detailed in~\AppTopologicalMaterialsNoSOC, in the absence of SOC and magnetism, bands with nontrivial stable SIs correspond to TSM (specifically SEBR-SM and NLC-SM) phases with bulk nodal degeneracies in the Brillouin zone (BZ) interior and topological surface Fermi arcs or flat-band like surface and intrinsic hinge states.
+Lastly, it was recently discovered that LCEBR bands with or without SOC may in some cases be further classified as fragile topological~\cite{JenFragile1,AshvinFragile} through the fragile SIs elucidated in Refs.~\cite{ZhidaFragile,KoreanFragileInversion}.
+For all possible classes of symmetry-indicated stable and fragile TI, TCI, and TSM phases in the presence of SOC, we provide in~\AppMaterialsSelection a detailed enumeration of the most idealized material realizations across all stoichiometric materials in the ICSD.
+Although we find that there do not exist materials in which the entire valence manifold is fragile topological, we do find numerous examples of experimentally accessible materials with well-isolated fragile bands close to $E_{F}$ (see~\AppFragileBands).